kshao35/ACTL4001-t1-2023/README.md

 For example, to obtain a damage estimate of a minor event, the 50% quantile of our fitted distribution was taken.

 #### 3.1.3 OBTAINING CONFIDENCE INTERVALS
 To determine confidence intervals (CIs) for the predictions, percentile bootstrapping was chosen over other bootstrapping methods to generate more stable results, given there are many extreme data points.
-The dataset was resampled \beta = 1000 times with replacement, and from each resampled dataset, a hazard rate and severity value were calculated for each of the 6 regions.
+The dataset was resampled Β = 1000 times with replacement, and from each resampled dataset, a hazard rate and severity value were calculated for each of the 6 regions.
 The 95% confidence interval was then constructed as follows by taking the interval between the 25th quantile value to the 975th quantile value from the 1000 estimates in the bootstrapped sample:

+		$$

+#### 3.1.4 PROJECTING DAMAGE ESTIMATES
+After obtaining the return period and severity values for each region, the damage estimates were projected into the future by re-evaluating the likelihood of a disaster of each magnitude occurring.
+For example, if there was a certain disaster with a return period of 2 years, it would be expected to occur 0.5 times on average per year.
+To achieve this, LOESS models were fit to the provided future atmospheric CO2 emissions to obtain annual estimates under each SSP model up until 2150 (see Appendix E).
+The Risk Adjustment Factor (RAF) was calculated as

+		$$

+and multiplied by these annual frequencies to account for the increasing intensity of hazard events with higher CO2 emissions.
+With a hypothetical RAF of 1.1, the disaster would now occur 0.55 times annually, and return every 1/0.55 = 1.81 years instead.

+### 3.2 ECONOMIC COSTS WITH AND WITHOUT PROGRAM <a name="econcost"></a>
+#### 3.2.1 ECONOMIC COST FACTORS
+To compare the financial situation with insurance (WI) and without insurance (WOI), the annual economic cost of hazard events across Storslysia was calculated.
+The factors that contribute to these values are as follows.

+***Property Damage Inflated by Materials & Labour Cost*** The properties in Storslysia were categorised into 6 groups according to property value as depicted in Appendix F. This categorisation was used to balance accuracy with simplicity in the modelling.
+Next, total annual property damage was divided proportionally between these household groups in each region.
+The number of households affected in each group was then estimated by dividing annual property damage by median damage (estimated with percentages in Appendix G for each household group) and subsequently the number of people affected was calculated using the persons per household data.
+Following natural disasters, demand for materials and labour for repair purposes skyrocket, amplifying property damage costs by a factor between 0-50%.

+***Temporary Housing Cost***
+In the aftermath of severe and catastrophic events, temporary disaster shelters provide a safe haven for displaced households until they can rebuild or find permanent housing.
+It was assumed that 50% of households affected by a severe event and 100% of households affected by a catastrophe would require temporary housing.
+Cost of temporary housing was then calculated on a region-by-region basis by assuming the average time spent in temporary housing was 6 months per person affected.

+***Business Interruption Cost***
+Following the occurrence of hazard events, it is common that the economy undergoes a recovery period.
+Loss of wages was used as a proxy for measuring the magnitude of these impacts.
+It was assumed that income would be interrupted for a fortnight, a month and four months respectively following a moderate, severe, or catastrophic event.
+The final cost was determined by multiplying the number of households affected with the corresponding median household income for each of the assumed business interruption periods

+***Contents Coverage***
+Contents coverage provides financial protection for the personal belongings and contents inside a home in the event of climate-related hazards.
+The costs associated with replacing lost household goods were given to range from 40-75% of median homeowner costs calculated on an annual basis for an affected household in each region.

+#### 3.2.2 ECONOMIC COST PROJECTIONS
+Figure 1 and Figure 2 compares the annual cost projection of WI and WOI models.
+The insurance program’s buyback scheme gradually relocates high-risk households to lower-risk areas for the first three household groups, as described in the previous section.
+As such, WI projection reduces Storslysia’s economic losses by minimising the costs outlined in Section 3.2.1 for households who participate in the relocation scheme.
+The annual percentage of participants is assumed to follow a sigmoid distribution, where the terminal percentage of relocation is 60% (see Appendix H).

+As mentioned in Section 2.3, these models demonstrate the program will reduce economic costs by approximately 16.58% in the short-term and 28.75% in the long-term.
+Under SSP1 and SSP2, the WI model is clearly following a different trajectory relative to the WOI model, indicative of the success of the insurance program in reducing costs under these climate scenarios.
+For SSP3 and SSP5, whilst the shape of the WI and WOI curves are similar overall, in the short-to-medium-term, the WI curve is more convex, suggesting successful reduction of costs in this timeframe.